-This lack of care for the planet is disappointing from brands that clearly have the resources to do better!
+This lack of care for the planet is disappointing from brands that clearly have the resources to do better.

 Anthropologie doesn’t use fur, down, exotic animal skin, or angora, which is a plus.
-But it still uses leather, wool, and exotic animal hair, and there is no evidence it has an animal welfare policy, which is why its animal rating is also ‘Not Good Enough”.
+But it still uses leather, wool, and exotic animal hair, and while it has a general statement about minimising animal suffering, there’s no sign of a formal animal welfare policy, which is why its animal rating is also “Not Good Enough”.

-Overall Rating: Not Good Enough
+Overall rating: Not Good Enough

-Overall, we’ve rated Anthropologie ‘Not Good Enough’ due to a lack of practices aimed at reducing its environmental impact, and there being no evidence of ensuring the payment of a living wage.
+Overall, we’ve rated Anthropologie “Not Good Enough” due to a lack of practices aimed at reducing its environmental impact, and there being no evidence of ensuring the payment of a living wage.
 Note that Good On You ratings consider 100s of issues and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information see our How We Rate page and our FAQs.